vladimirlojanica/ideas/README.md

  * desktop environment notifications
  * wizard dialogs

-Interface colescing means that a singular dialog can 'colesce' with future dialogs to provide a better suited interface for handling multiple items.
+Interface coalescing means that a singular dialog can 'coalescing' with future dialogs to provide a better suited interface for handling multiple items.

 Examples: